-Even though resumes are created with one specific purpose and with the same standard elements, however, there is really no “best format” that works effectively for everyone.
-This is because every person has his own distinct abilities and qualities.
+There is really no “best format” that works like magic for everyone, even though resumes are created with a purpose and the same elements.
+This is because every person has his own distinct skills and qualities.

 Most people who are in the course of their job search consider the most popular format as the most effective one.
-However, this is the common mistake committed by job seekers in creating their application document.
+However, this is the common mistake committed by job seekers in creating their resume.

-Every resume application document is created to fulfill its main purpose: to strongly convey the message of the person it represents using the same standard elements and components.
+Every resume has a purpose to fulfill.
+It is to strongly convey the message of the person it represents using the same standard elements and components.
 Resumes have different formats and it is up to the job aspirants to choose what they think is the best job resume format suited for them.
 A job candidate must select depending on his/her work experiences, qualifications, and skills.

 Standard Elements/Sections of Resume

-1. Heading (contains personal information and contact details)
+1. Heading (contains personal info and contact details)

 2. Career tag